MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

 | Python     | [Setup Python ](https://github.com/actions/setup-python) |
 | Docker | [docker-login ](https://github.com/Azure/docker-login) |

-Once login is done, the next set of actions in the workflow can perform tasks such as building, tagging, and pushing containers.
+Once the login action is done, the next set of actions in the workflow can perform tasks such as building, tagging, and pushing containers.
 For more information, see the documentation for the [Azure Webapp action](https://github.com/marketplace/actions/azure-webapp).
 ## Trigger your deployment

 When the action runs, verify that it has run successfully.